AlphaTechnolog/dotfiles/.github/README.md

 ## ‎ <samp>Notice</samp>

-If you like this configuration, please give me a start, it will make me more happy! 😁
+If you like this configuration, please give me a star in this repo, it will make me more happy! 😁

+> If you want, you can visit [more of my repos](https://github.com/AlphaTechnolog?tab=repositories) or go to [my profile](https://github.com/AlphaTechnolog)

 ## ‎ <samp>Information</samp>